canvasxyz/okra/okra-node/README.md

    * Failure to abort or commmit transactions will cause the database
    * file to grow.
    */
-  constructor(tree: Tree, readOnly: boolean, options: Transaction.Options)
+  constructor(tree: Tree, readOnly: boolean, options?: { dbi?: string })

   /**
    * Abort the transaction